Windshield-Viper/windshield-viper/README.md

 -->
  I'm a current high school freshman from Rhode Island.
 I'm interested in coding because it allows me to create cool projects with a variety of real-world applications.

- ### Languages, Frameworks, and Technologies:
+ ### Some of the Languages, Frameworks, and Technologies I've Worked With:
- - Python - Pandas, Flask, SQLAlchemy
+ - Python - Pandas, Flask, SQLAlchemy, Jinja
  - HTML/CSS - Bootstrap CSS
  - LaTeX (work in progress)